As part of an interdisciplinary healthcare team, Spiritual Health professionals:

 Spiritual Diversity Program (Currently on Hold)

 The Spiritual Diversity Program consists of four courses held on-site at the Health Sciences Centre.
 All courses are available for university credit.
 Courses are limited to a small number of students who are admitted based on an application and interview process.
+This program is currently on hold.

 Additional Training Programs